 The limits given above shall be subject to Schedule VII of the Regulations / circulars issued by SEBI and shall stand revised to the extent of changes in the Regulations/ circulars from time to time.

-The scheme shall not invest in following Instruments:
+The scheme shall not invest in below security/instrument:

 Sr. No. Type of Instrument 1 Credit default swaps

 Portfolio rebalancing due to short term defensive considerations: